-When we think of flood prevention more often than not, sandbags come to mind first because we’ve been using them as a flood prevention solution for many years.
+When we think of flood prevention, more often than not, sandbags come to mind first because we’ve been using them as a flood prevention solution for many years.
 In an attempt to stop or slow down flooding, sandbags are used to construct a wall.
 But sandbags have never really been a foolproof solution – even the best sandbag wall can still let 15% of water through.
 Innovation was needed so that homes and businesses could be effectively protected from the horrible damage that flooding causes – this need is how flood gates were born.

 Flood gates are a sandbag alternative designed to block floodwaters from coming through an entrance, be that a door or garage.
 Flood gates are usually made of aluminium and plastic and are secured at the base of an entranceway to prevent water from entering.

-Some great examples of effective flood gates are Supply Force’s Dam Easy Door Dams, and Floodstop Flood Barriers.
+Some great examples of effective flood gates are Supply Force’s Dam Easy Door Dams and Floodstop Flood Barriers.
 These products demonstrate the versatility of modern flood control; Dam Easy Flood Barriers are an extremely quick and easy solution, adjustable to fit all kinds of entranceways with an inflatable seal to create a weathertight barrier.
-Additionally, if you’re after a custom solution, Aquastop is what you need – pressure fit and tailored made to your exact specifications.
+Additionally, if you’re after a custom solution, Aquastop is what you need – a pressure fit and tailored made to your exact specifications.